 Focus area Description Corporate Governance Taskforce Reviewing and reporting on corporate governance practices across a range of entities, with a focus on director and officer oversight of non-financial risk and board oversight of variable remuneration of key management personnel.
 Examining behavioural insights into interactions between directors and officers and into board effectiveness.
 Publishing two reports to highlight the practices we observed that call for improvement, as well as those that represent good practice.
 Surveillance of pre- selling and churn of small IPOs Enhanced monitoring of the selling practices in small IPOs to either confirm or disprove suspected poor conduct by directors and advisers, and to identify conflicts and governance issues that lead to poor investor outcomes.
 Real-time regulatory oversight of corporate finance transactions and other relevant disclosures Assessment and review of the structure and disclosure of regulated transactions lodged with ASIC and ASX announcements, to maintain an informed market, minimise the risk of investor harm, and contribute to other government priorities such as Foreign Investment Review Board processes.

-Focus area Description Independent experts and technical specialists Ongoing surveillance focusing on independence, competence and undue reliance on information provided by the subject companies.
-Crowd-sourced funding offers Surveillance of disclosure documents and advertising.
+Independent experts and technical specialists Ongoing surveillance focusing on independence, competence and undue reliance on information provided by the subject companies.

+Focus area Description Crowd-sourced funding offers Surveillance of disclosure documents and advertising.
 Enforcement of director obligations Investigating administrative and criminal cases and making relevant referrals.
 Financial reporting quality Proactive and reactive review of the quality of financial reports of listed companies.
 Enhancing mergers and acquisitions policy Introducing a legislative instrument on 'stub equity' offers on control transactions.
 Consulting on updating policy and regulatory guidance (including Regulatory Guide 25 Takeovers: False and misleading statements (RG 25)).
-Climate risk disclosure Updating ASIC policy and guidance in Regulatory Guide 228 Prospectuses: Effective disclosure for retail investors (RG 228), Regulatory Guide 247 Effective disclosure in an operating and financial review (RG 247) and Information Sheet 203 Impairment of non-financial assets: Materials for directors (INFO 203).
+Climate risk disclosure • Updating ASIC policy and guidance in Regulatory Guide 228 Prospectuses: Effective disclosure for retail investors (RG 228), Regulatory Guide 247 Effective disclosure in an operating and financial review (RG 247) and Information Sheet 203 Impairment of non-financial assets: Materials for directors (INFO 203).
 Liaising with government and industry bodies on climate risk issues, including the Council of Financial Regulators.
 Surveillance of climate risk disclosure and governance of listed entities and publication of observations.

-Industry funding levy for listed corporations 79 Listed corporations will pay a levy calculated in accordance with the graduated levy formula.
+Industry funding levy for listed corporations

+79 Listed corporations will pay a levy calculated in accordance with the graduated levy formula.
 The levy payable by listed corporations is based on their market capitalisation as at the end of the financial year.
-80 All listed corporations will pay a minimum levy of \$4,000 if they have a market capitalisation under \$5 million.
-Entities that have a market